humzalikhan/humzalikhan.github.io/_pages/cv.md

 Education
 ======
 BS (in progress): University of California, Los Angeles — Microbiology, Immunology, and Molecular Genetics

-  *Receiving Degree with Departmental Honors and an Emphasis on Advanced Independent Research*
+  Departmental Honors Thesis: *A Systems-Level Analysis of Common Variable Immunodeficiency*

-  *Departmental Honors Thesis: [A Systems-Level Analysis of Common Variable Immunodeficiency]*
+  *Receiving Degree with Highest Departmental Honors and an Emphasis on Advanced Independent Research*

   Expected Graduation: December 2020